vibeus/vibe-website/content/hardware/_index.md

         It’s less of a learning curve and more of a homecoming.
       figure: img/hardware/feature-3.png
       class: is-feature-3
-    - title: Easy to install, easy to set up.
-Wall mount supported.
+    - title: Easy to install, easy to set up
       body: |
-        Vibe adds touchscreen intuition to all of your teams’ activities for an extra level of ease.
-        It’s less of a learning curve and more of a homecoming.
+        Installation couldn’t be simpler.
+Vibe takes less than five minutes to install.
+Just put it on the stand, fasten a few screws, turn it on, and get started.
+Vibe also wall mounts.
       figure: img/hardware/feature-4.png
       class: is-feature-4